1. Key Concepts in Marketing

 Rememeber

 Our product, production, selling & marketing are all important.
-But our ORIENTATION is the concept that acts as our primary focus that guides all our business decisions.
+But our ORIENTATION is the concept that acts as our main focus that guides all our business decisions.

 1.2 WHAT IS MARKETING?